 In Alaska, welders earn salaries well above the national average and demand for these trained workers is expected to keep growing.1 Welders are needed across industries including, pipelines, refineries, ships, fisheries, construction, and manufacturing.
-In 2011, Alaskan welders earned nearly $34/hour and a median income of $70,400.
-The need for welders is expected to keep growing by 13% through 2018.1 This makes welding an attractive choice for unemployed Anchorage veterans.
+In 2014, Alaskan welders earned a median income of $72,800.
+The need for welders is expected to keep growing by 18% through 2012.1 This makes welding an attractive choice for unemployed Anchorage veterans.

 When trained welders look for jobs, there are many titles that may apply to their skill set including: Welder, Welder-Fitter, Fabricator, Structural Welder, Field Welder, Production Welder, Maintenance Welder, MIG Welder, Sub Arc Operator, Pipe Fitter, Steamfitter, Tig Welder, Millwright, and Certified Welder.2